intelligentplant/AppStoreConnect.Adapters/README.md

 The [IAdapterAuthorizationService](/src/DataCore.Adapter.Abstractions/IAdapterAuthorizationService.cs) service can be used to authorize access the individual adapters and adapter features; this authorization is automatically applied by the [ASP.NET Core](/src/DataCore.Adapter.AspNetCore) host on incoming calls to API or SignalR endpoints.

 Additionally, all methods on adapter feature interfaces are passed an [IAdapterCallContext](/src/DataCore.Adapter.Abstractions/IAdapterCallContext.cs) object containing (among other things) the identity of the calling user.
-Adapters can apply their own custom authorization based on this information e.g. the apply per-tag authorization on tag data queries.
+Adapters can apply their own custom authorization based on this information e.g. to apply per-tag authorization on tag data queries.

 # Development and Hosting Without .NET